As a wordsmith, you already have 90% of the skills you need to start writing a successful blog.

 You can procrastinate, make excuses, and wait one more year.
 Or you can start at this very moment, and in one year you’ll be in a totally different spot financially and success wise.

-Below I share 14 steps you need to take to get your new blog up and running.
+Below I share 14 steps you need to take to start writing your blog right away.

-The first part of the process (domain, hosting, and installing WordPress) usually takes around 45 minutes max.
-Follow the specific instructions, and you’ll be on your way.
+The first part of the process (domain, hosting provider, and installing WordPress) usually takes around 45 minutes max.
+Follow the specific step by step instructions, and you’ll be on your way.

 Also, if you’re in doubt, don’t hesitate to drop me a line.
 I would be happy to help you out.